run-ai/docs/docs/Researcher/cli-reference/new-cli/cli-examples.md

 ```

 ### Submit with PVC
-#### New PVC bounded to the workspace - will be deleted when the workload is deleted
+#### New PVC bounded to the workspace
+ New PVCs will be deleted when the workload is deleted
 ```shell

 runai workspace submit -i ubuntu --new-pvc claimname=yuval-3,size=10M,path=/tmp/test
 ```
+#### New ephemeral PVC
-#### New ephemeral PVC - will deleted when the workload is deleted or paused
+New ephemeral PVCs will deleted when the workload is deleted or paused
 ```shell

 runai workspace submit -i ubuntu --new-pvc claimname=yuval2,size=10M,path=/tmp/test,ephemeral
 ```
+#### Existing PVC
-#### Existing PVC - will not deleted when the workload is deleted
+Existing PVCs will not deleted when the workload is deleted
 ```shell
 runai workspace submit -i ubuntu --existing-pvc claimname=test-pvc-2-project-mn2xs,path=/home/test
 ```

-### Msster/Worker configuration
+### Master/Worker configuration

 --command flag and -- are setting both leader(master) and workers command/arguments